How does it work?

-The client, fully clothed, sits in a massage chair for the treatment.
+The client is seated for the duration of the treatment which can be given over clothes or directly to skin with gentle oils.
 The therapist uses a range of different movements including application of deep kneading and compression movements over the neck, shoulder and scalp areas.
 In addition, the therapist will also gently stimulate and stroke pressure points on the face.
-The session will usually last from twenty to forty-five minutes, and most therapists like their clients to sit quietly for ten or twenty minutes once the massage has been completed.
+The session will usually last for forty minutes, and most therapists like their clients to sit quietly for five minutes once the massage has been completed.

 What is it good for?

-Indian head massage is especially good for relieving stress, tension, fatigue, insomnia, headaches, migraine and sinusitis.
+Indian head massage is especially good for relieving stress, tension, fatigue, insomnia, headaches, migraine, sinusitis and busy minds!
 Clients report that the experience is deeply calming and relaxing, leaving them feeling energised and revitalised and better able to concentrate.

 What are the benefits?

 Indian head massage helps increase joint mobility and flexibility in the neck and shoulders, improves blood circulation and lymphatic flow, frees knots of muscular tension, relaxes connective tissue, and aids in the elimination of accumulated toxins and waste products.
-It is particularly good for reducing the effects of stress and tension.
+It is particularly good for reducing the effects of stress and tension whilst soothing the mind.